duoduoao/AntimicrobialPrescriptionsProject/README.md

 - `PUT /api/Prescriptions/{id}` – Update an existing prescription
 - `POST /api/Prescriptions/{id}/review` – Mark prescription as reviewed
 - `POST /api/Prescriptions/{id}/discontinue` – Discontinue prescription

+## Clinician Workflow Steps

+1. **Authentication**
+   Clinicians log in using their credentials via the endpoint
+2. **Dashboard Access**
+   Upon successful login, clinicians access a centralized dashboard for managing prescriptions.
+3. **View Prescriptions**
+   Clinicians can view the list of prescriptions with filtering options
+4. **Create Prescriptions**
+   New antimicrobial prescriptions can be submitted by clinicians
+5. **Update Prescriptions (TO DO)**
+   Existing prescriptions can be modified by clinicians via

+## Infection Control Workflow Steps

+1. **Authentication**
+   Infection Control users log in by sending credentials to the API endpoint
+2. **Dashboard Access**
+   After authentication, users navigate to a specialized Infection Control interface/dashboard tailored to their role.
+3. **Review Prescriptions**
+   Infection Control users review antimicrobial prescriptions by marking them as reviewed
+4. **Discontinue Prescriptions**
+   Users can discontinue active prescriptions to stop antimicrobial treatment
+5. **Generate Reports**
+   Generate summaries and reports grouped by drug, indication, or prescription duration to monitor antimicrobial use.

 ---